 Advanced oils, lubricants and treatments since 1887

-Passenger cars, classic cars and motorcycles will all need further protection as the ethanol content in fuel rises.
-Below our technical advisor explains how this will affect our vehicles and what you can do to combat this.
+Passenger cars, Classic Cars and Motorcycles will all need further protection as the ethanol content in fuel rises.
+In this article, our technical advisor explains how E10 Fuel will affect our vehicles and what you can do to combat this.

 Ethanol itself is very corrosive and ethanol with moisture (that it holds) is also very corrosive to steel fuel tanks, glass fibre and certain rubber hoses and fittings.
-Ethanol has a lower calorific energy content that petrol, this can impact on the fuel economy of a vehicle with the consumption increasing.
+Ethanol has a lower calorific energy content than petrol.
+This can impact the fuel economy of a vehicle with the consumption increasing.